A Comprehensive Survey on Deep Graph Representation Learning: Traffic Analysis

+\emph{Diffusion Convolutional Recurrent Neural Network~(DCRNN)}~\citep{li2017diffusion}.
 DCRNN is a representative solution combining graph convolution networks with recurrent neural networks.
 It captures spatial dependencies by bidirectional random walks on the graph.
 The diffusion convolution operation on a graph is defined as:

 where $\theta$ are parameters for the convolution filter, and $D_O^{-1}A, D_I^{-1}A$ represent the bidirectional diffusion processes respectively.
-In term of the temporal dependency, DCRNN utilizes Gated Recurrent Units (GRU), and replace the linear transformation in the GRU with the diffusion convolution as follows,
+In term of temporal dependency, DCRNN utilizes Gated Recurrent Units (GRU), and replace the linear transformation in the GRU with the diffusion convolution as follows,

 where $X^{(t)}, H^{(t)}$ denote the input and output at time $t$, $r^{(t)}, u^{(t)}$ are the reset and update gates respectively, and $\Theta_r, \Theta_u, \Theta_C$ are parameters of convolution filters.
-Moreover, DCRNN employs a sequence to sequence architecture to predict future series.
+Moreover, DCRNN employs a sequence-to-sequence architecture to predict future series.
 Both the encoder and the decoder are constructed with diffusion convolutional recurrent layers.
 The historical time series are fed into the encoder and the predictions are generated by the decoder.
 The scheduled sampling technique is utilized to solve the discrepancy problem between training and test distribution.